 A Global Phenomenon

 This reality is not limited to California alone.
-There are many states in America that is experiencing this water scarcity already.
+There are many states in America that are experiencing this water scarcity already.
 Most of the regions affected by it are the food-producing regions which includes the southern High Plains.
 These places utilize more water than what is available annually on renewable terms.
 This goes the same for other places in the world such as China, India, and the Middle East.

 Moving Towards the Extremes